elshafey122/.NetMicroserviceApp/README.md

 - Order API Service: Responsible for overseeing the processing and fulfillment of orders placed within the application.
 - Email API Service: This service is tasked with sending email notifications to users as part of the application's communication strategy.
 - Payment Gateway: Integrated into the application, this service handles the processing of payment transactions.
+- MVC Components: These components likely include various MVC applications or controllers that interact with the APIs to provide a user interface and facilitate user interactions.